 The city will maintain travel lanes for vehicles and bicycles, but they will be reduced to one lane southbound for the duration of the project.
 Northbound traffic will be reduced to one traffic lane only when necessary.
 Pedestrians will have a path with a protective concrete barrier on the west side at all times.

-NRG Energy also is building a new, smaller power plant that will soon replace the current plant.
+NRG Energy, along with the help of other power plant construction contractors and boiler companies that provide burner service, is also building a new, smaller power plant that will soon replace the current plant.

 NRG has hired a company to remove an old pipe that runs along the ocean floor from about a half mile offshore to the power plant.
 The pipe used to deliver fuel oil when the power plant’s steam turbines were powered by oil.
 The 64-year-old plant converted to natural gas in the 1980s.
 The plant has not used fuel oil for backup purposes since the early 2000s, so the pipe and its terminal are obsolete.